kubesimplify/cloudnative-lab/projects/ep-cloud-cost-monitoring/README.md

 ## Aim
 Provisioning an AWS Cloud infrastructure using Terraform to manage a simple Django application.
 Additionally, set up cloud costs monitoring using [Komiser](https://docs.komiser.io/)

+## Cloud Cost Monitoring
+### What is it?
+Refers to the practice of tracking and analyzing the expenses incurred in using cloud resources and services.
+It involves monitoring, analyzing, and optimizing cloud usage to ensure efficient cost management and budget control.

+### Why is it important?
+- Cost optimization: helps identify areas of excessive spending and enables businesses to optimize their cloud resources, resulting in cost savings and improved operational efficiency.
+- Budget control: organizations can gain better control over their expenses and ensure that they stay within budgetary limits, preventing unexpected financial burdens.
+- Resource allocation: provides insights into resource utilization patterns, allowing businesses to allocate resources effectively and scale up or down as needed, ensuring optimal resource allocation and cost efficiency.
+- Decision-making: helps organizations make informed decisions regarding cloud resource usage, service selection, and overall cloud strategy.
+It enables them to align their cloud investments with business goals and make cost-effective decisions that drive growth and innovation.

+### Using Komiser for Cloud Cost Monitoring
+Komiser's goal is to help you spend less time switching between confusing cloud provider consoles and have a clear view of what you manage in the cloud.
+To have quick access to what is important to you.
+Through this transparency, you can **uncover hidden costs**, **gain helpful insight** and start **taking control of your infrastructure**.

 ## Technologies being used
 - Django
 - AWS